 After six years of development, Ephemeral has created an ink composed of polymers biodegradable that naturally dissolves between 9 and 15 months after the same inking process as conventional tattoos.

-Josh Sakhai, one of the three co-founders of Ephemeral, was a student at New York University when he wanted to get a permanent tattoo, but was "too scared" about how his family (of Iranian descent) might react.
-So he decided to create temporary tattoos, made of special ink.
-The effort required 50 different formulations before finding the right one.
+Josh Sakhai, one of Ephemeral's three co-founders, was a student at New York University when he wanted to get a permanent tattoo, but was "too scared" because of how his family (of Iranian origin) might react.
+So he decided to create temporary tattoos, made of speciae ink.
+Effort required 50 different formulations before finding the right one.

 The ink formula for "ephemeral" tattoos was developed in the laboratory with the collaboration of a team of dermatologists.
-Ephemeral assures that, like permanent tattoos, ephemeral ones do not dilute or blur "in patches".
-Lines and designs remain visible and fade evenly and nicely.
+Ephemeral ensures that, like permanent tattoos, ephemeral ones do not fade or blur “in patches.”
+Lines and designs remain visible and fade evenly and pleasantly.

 A completely new and gigantic market

-Last month in New York, the company opened its own tattoo parlor where it applies the technology directly.
-For now, only black ink is available, but other colors are being studied.
+Last month in New York the company opened its own tattoo shop where it directly applies the technology.
+For now only black ink is available, but other colors are being studied.

 What we are doing is that we are opening up the possibility of tattoos for a completely new clientele who previously did not want permanent tattoos, and never would.